Jlmorga/jlmorga.github.io/essays/ProgressinProgrammingReport.md

 ## The labs have help me learn and I am able to complete them with confidence:

-Yes, I would say the labs have definitely helped me to learn however I was able to complete them with confidence.
+Yes, I would say the labs have definitely helped me to learn however I was not able to complete them with confidence.
 Since the labs are new material, I need to go over each exercise thoroughly.
 Since we had to finish the labs on our own a lot of times, I would say I was not able to properly understand the concepts as much as I liked to.

 ## I learned a lot from my experience doing Assignment 1 and feel ready to work on Assignment 2: